ferrocene/ferrocene/src/glossary.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 :dp:`fls_GJd6i52P3KM3`
-A :t:`positional register argument` is a :t:`register argument` whose configuration is not bound to an :t:`identifier`.
+A :dt:`positional register argument` is a :t:`register argument` whose configuration is not bound to an :t:`identifier`.

 .. _fls_ukvdoqo68y5b: